reacttips-dev/stylex/README.md

   <small>Write CSS in JS with Atomic first, like Facebook do!</small>
 </h1>

-# Stylex
+## About Stylex

-NOTE: Sylex will be released on February 1, 2021.
-Give this repo a star!
+**NOTE: The idea of stylex originated from Facebook.**

+The underlying idea was to not discard idiomatic CSS but to make it easier to maintain and keep the good parts of CSS that developers are used to enjoying.
+The number one priority was readability and maintainability, which are issues compounded at scale.

-See Facebook React conf video for about Stylex: [Click here](https://youtu.be/9JZHodNR184?t=229)
+See Facebook React conf video for more about Stylex: [Click here](https://youtu.be/9JZHodNR184?t=229)

-## Join Stylex Community (Facebook group)
-Visit [this link](https://www.facebook.com/groups/713597106002279) to join Stylex community.

 ## Installation